RifeLab/Field-Book-Sandbox/about.md

   <figcaption class="screenshot-caption"><i>The About screen</i></figcaption>
 </figure>

-The About screen provides helpful information about Field Book including the version number and changelog.
+The About screen provides helpful information about Field Book including the version number, changelog, and the ability to check for new versions.
-It also includes an update tool to check the availability of newer versions.